Episode 3

 All.

-Cause I definitely need y' all to have my story so y' all can understand me and where I come from.
+I would love my story so y' all can understand me and where I come from.

 Speaker C: